inlab-geo/cofi/README.md

      I am not clear on the requirements for situations where the user wants to use the Hessian or Jacobian, so I haven't tried to tackle that in the examples so far.
 I guess this is really just a special case of 2.
+  4. If possible, solve the packaging/installation problem, add detailed error checking/messaging, and some help for people authoring their yaml and auto-annotating their wrapper code.